Port Arthur massacre (Australia): Seascape roadway

 As Bryant drove down to Seascape, he shot at a red Ford Falcon coming the other way, smashing its front windscreen.
 Upon arriving at Seascape, he got out of his car.
 A Holden Frontera 4WD vehicle then approached Seascape along the road.
 Those in the vehicle saw Bryant with his gun, but believed him to be rabbit hunting and slowed down as they passed him.
 Bryant fired into the car; the first bullet hit the bonnet and broke the throttle cable.
 He fired at least twice more into the car as it passed, breaking the windows.
 One bullet hit the driver, Linda White, in the arm.

 Another vehicle then drove down the road, carrying four people.
 It was not until they were almost adjacent to Bryant that they realised he was carrying a gun.
 Bryant shot at the car, smashing the windscreen.
 Douglas Horner was wounded by pieces of the windscreen.
 The car proceeded ahead where White and Wanders tried to get in, but Horner did not realise the situation and drove on.
 When they saw that White had been shot, they came back and picked them up.
 Both parties then continued down to a local establishment called the Fox and Hounds Inn, where they called police.

 Yet another car drove past and Bryant shot at it, hitting the passenger, Susan Williams, in the hand.
 The driver, Simon Williams, was struck by fragments.

-Sometime after he stopped, Bryant removed Pears from the boot and handcuffed him to a stair rail within the house.
+Sometime after he stopped, Bryant removed Pears from the boot and handcuffed him to a stair rail within the Seascape Guesthouse.
 At some point, he also set the BMW on fire.

+He would spend the next 18 hours in a standoff with police.